 The Truth in Lending Act (TILA) established many of the protections we think of as standard today.
 TILA mandated the use of Annual Percentage Rate (APR) disclosures on financial instruments, allowing consumers to shop around and compare.

-TILA also mandates many of the terms and disclosures that must come with with financial products.
+TILA also mandates many of the terms and disclosures that must come with financial products.
 It provides for fair and timely resolution of disputes between creditors and lenders.

 Those disputes were codified in TILA.
 However, they were not fleshed out to the satisfaction of many congressional leaders and consumer advocates.
 Thus, in 1974, Congress passed the FCBA as an amendment to the TILA.